biopython/biopython.github.io/wiki/Download.md

     16Mb -- Source Zip File
 -   [Pre-compiled wheel files on PyPI](https://pypi.python.org/pypi/biopython/1.70)

-Pre-compiled wheels are now availble for Windows, Mac and Linux, on PyPI for automated installation using ``pip`` (see below).
+Pre-compiled wheels are now available for Windows, Mac and Linux, on PyPI for automated installation using ``pip`` (see below).

 Also, Christoph Gohlke has kindly made [Windows 64bit